cljung/did-samples/api-dotnet/README.md

 - **VerifierAuthority** - This DID identifier is used as value for the `authority` for the presentation request (verify VC) sent to the VC Client API.
 It will be your DID you can find in your VC blade in portal.azure.com.
 - **IssuerAuthority** - The issuer DID identifier is used in two ways:
   - For issuing VCs, it is used for the `authority`for the issuance request sent to the VC Client API.
 Since you don't issue someone elses credentials, it is your did from the VC Credential you created in portal.azure.com
-  - For preenting/verifying VCs, it is used for the `trustedIssuers` attribute to indicate what issuers you trust.
+  - For preenting/verifying VCs, it is used for the `acceptedIssuers` attribute to indicate what issuers you trust.
 - **CredentialType** - For both issuance and presentation, the value is used to set the `type` attribute indicating the type name of the credential you want to issue or verify.
 - **DidManifest**- The complete url to the DID manifest.
 It is used to set the attribute `manifest` and it is used for both issuance and presentation.
 - **IssuancePinCodeLength** - If you want your issuance process to use the pin code method, you specify how many digits the pin code should have.
 A value of zero will not use the pin code method.